 Was the BBC right to dramatise Enoch Powell’s “Rivers of Blood” speech?
 Fifty years since the Tory MP changed Britain’s immigration debate forever, his legacy is still highly controversial.

 The decision was criticised by Labour peer Andrew Adonis as an “incitement to racial hatred”.
 Art historian Matt Lodder said, “we can study racists without… amplifying the racist things they say”.

 Did the BBC make the right call?

 Absolutely, say some.
-Whatever your think of Enoch Powell, the speech was an important moment in British history and deserves to be marked.
+Whatever you think of Enoch Powell, the speech was an important moment in British history and deserves to be marked.
 The BBC put his comments in context with a full discussion.
 Some in Britain still think that Powell made some valid arguments; we must not be afraid to discuss them.

 “The problem with airing Enoch Powell’s speech isn’t that it was racist — it’s that it was wrong,” writes Stephen Bush in The New Statesman.
 Britain is more at ease with diversity than almost anywhere in the world.
 Airing his speech gives the impression that Powell had a point.
 He did not.

 - Should the BBC have aired Enoch Powell’s speech in full?

 - Read the speech, which you can find in Become An Expert.
 As a class, discuss whether you think Enoch Powell was racist.

 - Write a response to Powell’s speech that begins: “Dear Enoch.
 Here is what Britain is like in 2018.”